Beijing – Xi’an – Chengdu – Guilin – Wuhan – Huangshan – Hangzhou – Shanghai

 Day 12/Mon: Guilin – Wuhan (B/D)

-Transfer to the station after breakfast the high-speed rail journey to Wuhan (G2066, 10:08/14:49).
+Transfer to the station after breakfast for the high-speed rail journey to Wuhan (G2066, 10:08/14:49).
 Visit the Museum of Wuchang Uprising of 1911 Revolution before dinner.
 The uprising that began on October 10, 1911 led to the downfall of the Qing Dynasty and heralded a new era in China’s struggle to become a modern republic.

 Day 13/Tue: Wuhan – Huangshan (B/L/D)